RojinaSH4/Library/README.md

 ---

 ## Notes
-This project was created for learning purposes and to showcase my C# and WinForms skills on GitHub.
+This project was created for learning purposes and to showcase my C#.